zettsu-t/sudokusse/sudokusse.md

 |XMM15|Number of cells that have a unique candidate|
 |XMM13, XMM14 | work area|

-General purpose registers are used for
+General-purpose registers are used for

 |Register|Value|
 |:-------|:----|